 Your will needs to be kept up to date.
 Something that was prepared a decade ago may still be satisfactory, but across such a long period of time your situation and your family's circumstances will probably have changed.
 Tax legislation has certainly done so.
-Remember too that marriage will normally result in the automatic revocation of an existing will.
+Remember too that under current law marriage will normally result in the automatic revocation of an existing wil, other than in Scotland.
 Divorce does not have the same effect, but it does mean the former spouse or partner is treated as having died before the will becomes operative.